 Leonetti Cellar was founded in 1977 by Gary and Nancy Figgins.
 Leonetti, along with Quilceda Creek and Woodward Canyon put premium Washington Cabernet Sauvignon on the radar of wine consumers across the United States.
 Leonetti also produces one of the very best domestic Merlots.

-Leonetti is near and dear to me as a wine consumer as well, and I have been on their mailing list for 15 years.
+Leonetti is near and dear to me as a wine consumer, and I’ve been on their mailing list for 15 years.
 Vintages like the ’92 Merlot and ’98 Reserve Cabernet Sauvignon are included among my most memorable wines.

 Leonetti has a full mailing list but the wine is readily available at retail in late-March.
 The winery has done an exceptional job at holding the line on prices and you should be able to find bottles right around $75.

 If you enjoyed this post please consider subscribing to Zinfandel Chronicles updates by email.